 Whether it’s on the college campus or at an elite camp hosted by a track and field organization, make yourself known to the coach and don’t be afraid to ask questions.
 Pick the brains of the current student-athletes helping run the camp and take in every piece of advice and information that the coaches and athletes provide.
 Explore the campus and evaluate all your personal preferences in the college decision.

 Women’s track and field camps for high school students are a great way for student-athletes to develop and learn about different coaching styles.
 While most track and field camps cater to girls of multiple age groups at every stage in the recruiting process, there are different types of camps athletes can attend.
 Here’s an overview:

 There are many factors to consider when selecting which camps to attend.
 For example, what is your desired outcome of the camp?
 How much does it cost?
 Who conducts it?
 Some camps will be more targeted towards sprinters while others may be specialized for jumpers and throwers.
 Here are a few considerations all athletes should think about:

 Attending a college track and field camp is a great way to form relationships with college coaches and improve your overall athleticism.
-We’ve put together a list of women’s track and field camps below that sprinters, shot-putters, hurdlers and more can benefit from attending:
+View our list of women’s track and field camps that sprinters, shot-putters, hurdlers and more can benefit from attending.

 Track and field camps for high school students are held by hundreds of clubs and colleges across the country, making it easy for families to find a camp nearby that offers elite coaching.
 Track and field camps also give potential recruits the opportunity to check out the school’s campus and athletic facilities, while gaining some familiarity with the coaching staff and their coaching style.